 You may be surprised to learn that almost everything you do that involves music within your business will trigger a fee.

-PROs expect to collect royalties during any public performance of a protected work.
-A public performance is defined as the performance of a song played in front of a substantial group of people.
+PROs expect to collect royalties for any public performance of a protected work.
+A public performance is defined as the performance of a song played outside of a normal circle of friends and family in any public place.

 You could be engaging in a public performance if you: